 Westfield State University is ideally situated on the edge of the Berkshire Mountains in western Massachusetts.
-The area offers a low cost of living and a high quality of life.
+The campus is surrounded by natural environments that serve as outdoor laboratories for our students in the sciences.
+Wilderness areas, rivers, streams, mountains and an abundance of forest lands are all within a short distance of campus, some even within walking distance.
 Hiking, canoeing, and ski areas are minutes away, yet the campus is in close proximity to the thriving cultural centers of Springfield, Northampton, and Amherst, and is less than two hours from both Boston and Albany.
-Westfield State considers teaching and a focus on student learning to be the primary duties of faculty.

 The Biology Department offers a collegial work environment where classes are small and faculty are accessible, knowledgeable and excited about what they do.
 Research is required of all biology majors, and many of our students present their research at regional and national conferences.
 Collaboration with other departments on projects, studying and doing research in other countries, and working independently on research that you are passionate about are all encouraged.

 The Department is proud to host the Westfield River Environmental Center.
 The goal of the Center is to bring together students, faculty, surrounding K-12 schools, community members, and local organizations to better understand the interactions between people and the environment of the Westfield River Watershed.
 The Environmental Center serves as a conduit for faculty to involve students in fieldwork and research in the environment.